aimeos/aimeos-docs/src/config/controller-jobs/product-export.md

 # template-items

-Relative path to the XML items template of the product site map job controller.
+Relative path to the XML items template of the product export job controller.

 ```
 controller/jobs/product/export/template-items = product/export/items-body-standard
 ```

 * Default: `product/export/items-body-standard`
-* Type: string - Relative path to the template creating XML code for the site map items
+* Type: string - Relative path to the template creating XML code for the export items
 * Since: 2015.01

-The template file contains the XML code and processing instructions to generate the site map files.
+The template file contains the XML code and processing instructions to generate the export files.
 The configuration string is the path to the template file relative to the templates directory (usually in templates/controller/jobs).